erithobra/intro-to-python/readme.md

 #### Brief Aside: Docstrings

-You may have noticed something like

 `"""This function..."""`

-within each of our example functions.
-These are called `docstrings` and are conventionally used in Python to provide documentation throughout a codebase.
+...is an example of a `docstring` and is conventionally used in Python to provide documentation throughout a codebase.
 Code will run fine without them, but that would stray from Python's conventions as well as throw you into linter message hell.
 Try them out!